Examples of Sweedler cohomology in positive characteristic: The case of

 The non-trivial element is described as follows.
 There is a non-zero element~$a \in \f_q$ which is not of the form~$x + x^2$, and~$a + a \sigma_1 $ is a representative of the non-zero class in~$H^1(A^*, \partial)$.
 Via the isomorphism with~$H^2_{tw}( \f_q[\z/2])$, we obtain the twist

 It is symmetric, that is~$F = F_{21}$ in common Hopf-algebraic notation, so that the element~$R_F = F_{21} F^{-1} = 1 \otimes 1$.
-(Whenever~$F$ is a twist, the element~$R_F$ is always an ``$R$-matrix'', of which more in the next section, and it normally holds important information about~$F$.)
+(Whenever~$F$ is a twist, the element~$R_F$ is always an ``$R$-matrix'', of which much more in the rest of this paper, and it normally holds important information about~$F$.)

 There is a simple way to see~$F$ in action.
 Whenever~$\A$ is an~$\f_q$-algebra endowed with a~$\z/2$-action, we can twist it using~$F$ into a new algebra~$\A_F$.
 A lot of information about this is presented in~\cite{akira}, but we will keep things elementary and only state that if~$\mu \colon \A \otimes \A \to \A$ is the original multiplication, then it is twisted to